 “In this world you will have trouble.
 But take heart!
 I have overcome the world.”
 John 16:33

 If Jesus already overcame the world, then we can overcome anything through his sustaining love and grace.
-When the shadow of grief clouds your heart and looms over your soul, remember to lift your eyes to… Click To Tweet The sun is still present in the midst of the storm.
+When the shadow of grief clouds your heart and looms over your soul, remember to lift your eyes to the hills.
+Click To Tweet The sun is still present in the midst of the storm.
 The light of his love shines through the darkest clouds, revealing the glimmering rainbow of his eternal promise.

 “I will ransom them from the power of the grave; I will redeem them from death.”
 Hosea 13:14a